Last updated: 2026-04-20

 The 2025 Subaru Crosstrek earns an Excellent 83/100 reliability score.

-However, its complaint rate (19.8 per 10k sold) exceeds the SUV segment average of 4.1, driven largely by unknown or other (5) reports.
+However, its complaint rate of 19.8 per 10,000 vehicles sold runs above the SUV segment average of 4.1, driven largely by unknown or other (5) reports.

 Compared to the 2026 Subaru Crosstrek.
 See also the 2024 Subaru Crosstrek for an earlier comparison.